orbitdb-archive/orbit-db-store/README.md

 implements its CRDT logic: add, remove or update items in the data structure.

-Each new operation received from the operations log is applied in order onto the current state, ie. each new operation changes the data and the state changes.

 Implementing each CRDT as an Index, we can implement both operation-based and state-based CRDTs with the same higher level abstractions.

-To read the current state of the database, Index provides a single public
-function: `get()`.

-It is up to the Store to decide what kind of query capabilities it provides to the consumer.
 Usage:
 ```javascript
 const Index = new Index(userId)
 ```

-#### How to implement your own Index
+### How to implement your own Index
+The `KeyValueIndex` is implemented as follows and then used by `KeyValueStore`.

 ```js
 'use strict'